-Thomas P. Riley prepares and prosecutes patents for clients within the mechanical engineering and electrical and software engineering industries, and counsels organizations to help realize the return on IP investments, from the initial business concept to ongoing, productive patent portfolio strategies.
-Through enforcement and licensing, Mr. Riley also helps his clients protect their IP assets.
-In addition, he prosecutes trademark applications and takes appropriate action against trademark infringers to protect the client’s brands.
+Thomas P. Riley specializes in identifying, evaluating, and protecting intellectual property rights for clients within the mechanical engineering and electrical and software engineering industries.
+Having extensive experience with patent matters at an international level, Mr. Riley counsels organizations to help realize the return on technology investments, from the initial business concept to ongoing, productive patent portfolio strategies with a global perspective.
+In addition, he counsels clients on developing, protecting, and enforcing brand and trademark assets.

 - Prepared, prosecuted, and coordinated international prosecution of a large patent portfolio for a Fortune 500 medical products company, obtaining strategic international patent coverage for a family of leading edge surgical navigation products.